George-Chia/SelComm/README.md

 ## References

- The authors thank Liu for open sourced code.
+ The authors thank Liu for the open sourced code.

 ```
 @misc{Tianyu2018,